alchemy-swift/alchemy/Docs/5a_DatabaseBasics.md

 ## Introduction

-Alchemy makes interacting with SQL databases a breeze using either raw SQL, an fully featured [query builder](5b_DatabaseQueryBuilder.md), or an ORM, [Rune](6a_RuneBasics.md).
+Alchemy makes interacting with SQL databases a breeze using either raw SQL or the fully featured [query builder](5b_DatabaseQueryBuilder.md) and ORM, [Rune](6a_RuneBasics.md).

 ## Connecting to a Database